ddttom/doc2web/README.md

 ## Enhanced Features

+### Section IDs and Navigation

+doc2web automatically generates section IDs for numbered headings based on their hierarchical position:

+- `1.
+Introduction` becomes `id="section-1"`
+- `1.2 Overview` becomes `id="section-1-2"`
+- `1.2.a Details` becomes `id="section-1-2-a"`

+This enables:
+- Direct linking to sections (e.g., `document.html#section-1-2-a`)
+- Smooth scrolling navigation
+- Accessibility improvements for screen readers
+- Visual highlighting of targeted sections

+Section IDs are derived directly from the DOCX numbering definitions, ensuring they match the exact hierarchical structure of the document regardless of language or content domain.

 ### DOCX Introspection for Exact Numbering

 doc2web now extracts exact numbering and formatting information directly from the DOCX XML structure: